Symplectic fermions in general domains: Correlation functions

 \subsection{Operator product expansions}

-In the bootstrap approach to conformal field \mbox{theory} ---commonly called \textit{the conformal bootstrap}---, one circumvents the lagrangian formalism of field theories by a set of axioms that determine the correlation functions of the theory.
-One of such axioms is the existence of an \term{operator product expansion} (\term{OPE}); which in the present case is defined as follows.
+In the bootstrap approach to field \mbox{theory}, one circumvents the lagrangian formalism and computes the correlation functions of the theory by exploiting certain properties thereof.
+A celebrated feature of conformal field theories that make it possible to bootstrap them is the existence of an \term{operator product expansion} (\term{OPE}); which in the present case is defined as follows.
 For any two fields~${\field_1,\field_2\in\FullFock}$, there exists a countable collection~$\{f_i,\field_i\}_{i\in I}$ of $\C$-valued functions~$f_i$ on $\C\setminus\{0\}$, and fields $\field_i\in\FullFock$, such that